CUH Logo

 Patient information A-Z

 A dental implant is a piece of titanium which is shaped like a screw.
-This is placed into the jaw bone and is used to support a crown, bridge or denture.
+This is placed into the jawbone and is used to support a crown, bridge or denture.

 What are the benefits/advantages of dental implants?

-1. Offer the possibility of having false teeth that feel similar to your own
+1. Offer the possibility of having false teeth that feel similar to your own.

-2. Replace missing teeth without the need to drill the adjacent teeth
+2. Replace missing teeth without the need to drill the adjacent teeth.

-3. Preserve the bone within the jaws
+3. Preserve the bone within the jaws.

 Are implants suitable for everyone?

-The individual needs to be relatively fit and healthy with good oral hygiene practices and a stable dentition with no active tooth decay or infections.
-Patients require certain amounts of bone height and volume within the jaws, this will be assessed and if necessary bone can be built up with a bone graft which may be your own bone or a substitute bone.
+Patients require certain amounts of bone height and volume within the jaws; this will be assessed.
+If necessary, bone can be built up with a bone graft which may be your own bone or a substitute bone.
 Your clinician will discuss the suitability of implants and any further procedures that may be required with you on an individual basis.

 Will I need additional investigations?